 Once you swallow your food, your body takes over by secreting acids and other compounds that help break down the food and transports the nutrients it contains throughout your body.
 According to M. Carmen Ramirez-Tortosa and Parveen Yaqoob, authors of “Olive Oil and Health,” extra virgin olive oil encourages the production of peptides, which support healthy digestion and aid in nutrient absorption.
 Regular consumption of olive oil will keep your gut working efficiently by taking what it needs for good health and eliminating the rest in your waste.

 Extra virgin olive oil & the stomach

-Olive oil reduces the risk of acid reflex and prevents gastric juices from traveling back up from the stomach to the esophagus.
-Olive oil inhibits gastric acid’s motility.
+Extra virgin olive oil reduces the risk of acid reflex and prevents gastric juices from traveling back up from the stomach to the esophagus.
+Extra virgin olive oil inhibits gastric acid’s motility.
 Because of this, the stomach’s gastric content releases more gradually and slowly into the duodenum, making one feel more full, having a better digestion, and benefiting full nutrient absorption in the intestine.

 Extra virgin olive oil & the hepatic-biliary system